Masutangu/Masutangu.github.io/_posts/2019-09-28-data-intensive-note-3.md

 <img src="/assets/images/data-intensive-note-3/illustration-19.png" width="800"/>

-Transactions 42 and 43 both search for on-call doctors during shift 1234.
-If there is an index on shift_id, the database can use the index entry 1234 to record the fact that transactions 42 and 43 read this data.
+Transactions 42 and 43 both search for on-call doctors during shift 1234. **If there is an index on shift_id, the database can use the index entry 1234 to record the fact that transactions 42 and 43 read this data.**

 When a transaction writes to the database, it must look in the indexes for any other transactions that have recently read the affected data.
 This process is similar to acquiring a write lock on the affected key range, but rather than blocking until the readers have committed, the lock acts as a tripwire: it simply notifies the transactions that the data they read may no longer be up to date.

 #### Performance of serializable snapshot isolation

-Compared to two-phase locking, the big advantage of serializable snapshot isolation is that one transaction doesn’t need to block waiting for locks held by another transaction.
+Compared to two-phase locking, **the big advantage of serializable snapshot isolation is that one transaction doesn’t need to block waiting for locks held by another transaction**.
 Like under snapshot isolation, writers don’t block readers, and vice versa.

-Compared to serial execution, serializable snapshot isolation is not limited to the throughput of a single CPU core.
+Compared to serial execution, **serializable snapshot isolation is not limited to the throughput of a single CPU core**.

 The rate of aborts significantly affects the overall performance of SSI.
 However, SSI is probably less sensitive to slow transactions than two-phase locking or serial execution.